aymeric-spiga/planetoplot/INSTALL.md

 ## Quick guide to install the necessary `python` librairies

-A suite of pre-packaged `python` librairies such as `anaconda` is probably the best way to get started with a complete python environment.
+A suite of pre-packaged `python` librairies such as [Anaconda](https://store.continuum.io/cshop/anaconda) is probably the best way to get started with a complete python environment.

 ### Possibility 1: full `anaconda` suite